badugyamfi/badugyamfi-capstone_project_1/project_report.md

 This step covers the steps taken to process the data to get it ready for the analysis and visualization.

-The original data is in csv file format.
-And there initially 21 files with monthly  Cyclistic trip data starting from 2020-04 to 2021-12.
+The original data was in csv file format.
+And there were initially 21 files with monthly Cyclistic trip data starting from 2020-04 to 2021-12.

+Each of the files were uploaded to postgreSQL for cleaning.